 That really wakes them up.
 Students who rarely participate in class begin to speak - in Spanish!
 This is something new, something that appeals to many of them.
 They love talking about football outside of class so why not bring football into Spanish class?
 So I decide to review numbers using scores from college football.
 Light bulb moment.

 Football season is the perfect time to talk numbers!
 I have created many activities each season using jersey numbers from local college teams and NFL teams to get students excited to use numbers in Spanish.
 They have been such a hit with my students that I've continued to create them to promote my love of football & Spanish!
-Hopefully you will experience the excitement in your classroom that comes from talking about football in Spanish!
-(And you don't need to know anything about football to talk about scores!)
+Generate excitement in your classroom by talking about football in Spanish!
+(You don't need to know anything about football to talk about scores!)

 As a written activity, students choose their favorite of two teams and use a roster to write the jersey numbers of popular players.
 This requires a lot of prep work for me.
-So, I do my football homework ~ with a little help from my husband!
+So, I do my football homework!
 I look over the team rosters to find popular players from each team and create a worksheet.
 (Not your ordinary worksheet!)
 Students beg for this activity.
 They get great practice writing numbers up to 99.
 For me, it's worth the work because students love it.
 I made an update for Super Bowl 2023 to save you some time!

 The Monday following the big game, the topic is still hot.
 I project the final score on the board and ask, "¿Cuántos puntos tienen?" and ¿Cuál es tu equipo favorito?
 During the regular season I pull up scores from other teams around the nation.
 This is a regular Monday warm-up each fall (especially with college football!)
 If I forget to bring it up, students remind me.